lpmi-13/current-projects/README.md

 - this system could be designed to take in any arbitrary program to be visualized

+# 122) Micromaterial to visualize placing ECS tasks into instances in a cluster
+- make sure the task reservations (CPU/RAM) are variable and also that the VM specs are variable
+- probably just drag and drop "taks" into VMs to watch how mismatches might throw specific errors: unable to place task because no container instances met all of its requirements
+- see if anyone on awsnewbies or cloudnewbies finds this useful

 # 123) Micromaterial to practice creating an allow list via regex for web form validation
 - ideally with a bunch of inputs listed and asking for a regex that would allow through only the ones we know we want
 - possibly more rather than less hand-holding, though also make this configurable